RahulKumar-98/osticket-prereqs/README.md

 <p>
 Once the above has been completed, we will refresh the IIS Manager per the instructions mentioned previously.
 Now we will enable certain PHP extensions to meet OsTicket qualifications and requirements.
 Within the IIS Manager homepage, we will select PHP Manager under the "osticket-vm" tab on the left hand side of the page.
-Then we will click on "Disable or enable an extension"
+Then we will click on "Disable or enable an extension".
 </p>
 <br />